Susan M.'s Experience of Domestic Violence in the Assembly

 But now I say to the men who have cruelly and egotistically controlled their wives and the vulnerable single sisters in fellowship--shame on you!
 The Lord Jesus never treated women this way.
 He honored and cherished them.
 Dogs have been treated better than Assembly wives.

-Note: I have spent the last seven years of my career as a Vice President of Human Resources and haven't seen near the abuse and shameful behavior from "worldly" men and women as I have from supposed holy and devout men in the Assembly.
+Note: I have spent the last seven years of my career as a Vice President of Human Resources and haven't seen near the abuse and shameful behavior from "worldly" men and women as I did from supposed holy and devout men in the Assembly.

 And to you women who have turned your hearts, ears, and eyes from the pain of your sisters in fellowship--shame on you!
 Our bruises, pulled hair, nightmares and bloody faces might as well have been inflicted by you!
 How dare you cover your own insecurity by judging us as being less godly and submissive than yourselves.